MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/03-image-analysis.md

     Wait for your project and hub to be created.

 1. When the project is created, you will be taken to an *Overview* page of the project details.
-Select **AI services** on the left-hand menu.
+Select **AI services** on the left-hand menu (you may need to expand the menu by clicking on the top icon to read its contents).

 1. On the *AI Services* page, select the *Vision + Document* tile to try out Azure AI Vision and Document capabilities.